sakopov/AspNetCore.CongestionControl/README.md

 }
 ```

-## Custom HTTP Response Codes
+## HTTP Response Formatting

-In a case where a request is rate-limited, the client will receive HTTP status code **429 / Too Many Requests**.
-However, it's possible to provide a custom status code via `HttpStatusCode` property.
+If a request is rate-limited by any of the middleware, the client will receive a response with HTTP status code **429 / Too Many Requests** (unless configured otherwise) and content type matching that of the original request.
+It's possible to provide a custom status code via `HttpStatusCode` property.

 ```csharp
 public void ConfigureServices(IServiceCollection services)